The Weihrauch lattice at the level of $\boldsymbol{\Pi}_1^1\mathsf{-CA}_0$: the Cantor-Bendixson theorem

 When $\X$ is either Cantor space $\Cantor$ or Baire space $\Baire$, there is a well-known correspondence between closed sets and sets of \emph{paths} through \emph{trees}.
 In these settings, the Cantor-Bendixson theorem states that all but countably many paths through a tree $T$ on $\nats$ belong to a perfect subtree $S$ of $T$ (i.e.\ a tree such that every node has two incomparable extensions).
 Again, $S$ (which is unique) is called the perfect kernel of $T$ and the set of missing paths is the scattered part of $T$.

 Many theorems in \lq\lq classical\rq\rq\ mathematics, including \thref{Initialtheorem} and its tree version, can be written in the form

-and this formulation has a natural translation as a computational problem: given an instance $x \in X$ satisfying $\varphi(x)$, the task is to find a solution $y \in Y$ such that $\psi(x,y)$ (notice that such a $y$ in general is not unique).
+and this formulation has a natural translation as a computational problem: given an instance $x \in X$ satisfying $\varphi(x)$, the task is to find a solution $y \in Y$ such that $\psi(x,y)$ (notice that such a $y$, in general, is not unique).
 A computational problem can be naturally rephrased as a \emph{(partial) multi-valued function} $\partialmultifunction{f}{X}{Y}$ where $f(x)\defas\{y \in Y:\psi(x,y)\}$, for every $x \in X$ such that $\varphi(x)$.
-The interpretation of theorems as multi-valued functions/problems, allow us to compare their uniform computational content using the framework of \emph{Weihrauch reducibility}.
+The interpretation of theorems as multi-valued functions/problems, allows us to compare their uniform computational content using the framework of \emph{Weihrauch reducibility}.

 This work continues the program initiated by Gherardi and the second author \cite{hanhbanach} that aims to provide a bridge between computable analysis and \emph{reverse mathematics}, the discipline which establishes equivalences between mathematical statements and the axioms required to prove them.
-A well-known empirical fact in this field is the so-called \emph{big-five phenomenon}.
+A well-known empirical fact in this field is the so-called \emph{big five phenomenon}.
 Namely, many theorems of \lq\lq classical\rq\rq\ mathematics happen to be equivalent to one of five subsystems of second order arithmetic, namely $\mathsf{RCA}_0,\mathsf{WKL}_0,\mathsf{ACA}_0,\mathsf{ATR}_0$ and $\PiCA$.
-Some analogues of the big-five have been identified in the Weihrauch context.
+Some analogs of the big five have been identified in the Weihrauch context.
 For example, $\mathsf{RCA}_0$ roughly corresponds to computable problems, $\mathsf{WKL}_0$ to the task of choosing an element from a nonempty closed subset of the Cantor space (denoted by $\codedChoice{}{}{\Cantor}$) and $\mathsf{ACA}_0$ to iterations of $\mflim$, where $\mflim$ is the problem that takes in input a converging sequence in Baire space and outputs its limit.